Fmerrick/daggerheart-quickstart/README.md

 Daggerheart™ and related trademarks are property of their respective owners.

-Battlemaps and the image of Hush from Nika_ITA on [Reddit](https://www.reddit.com/r/daggerheart/comments/1bl19pk/maps_for_the_open_beta_quick_start_adventure/)
+Battlemaps and the image of Hush from Nikapun on [Inkarnate](https://inkarnate.com/profile/k8mLnA-nikapun)

 ---

-# Changelog

-## [1.0.2] – 2025-10-21
-### Added
-- Updated Actors compendium with corrected links.
-- Updated Scenes to fix broken token references.

-### Changed
-- Folder-based compendium structure for Foundry v13+.

-### Fixed
-- Tokens referencing missing Actors.

----

-## [1.0.1] – 2025-10-20
-- Initial release of folder-based compendiums.
-- Added Actors, Items, Journals, and Scenes packs.